 “No, not today.
 No, not today.
 No, I’m not going to.
 Not now, not ever.”

-- Pick a good time for a conversation about the seniors bath time, and try to determine just what it is about bathing that is troubling to them.
-Or, watch their reactions carefully to observe what precedes their resistance or objections to bathing.
+- Pick a good time for a conversation about the seniors’ bath time, and try to determine what it is about bathing that is troubling them.
+Or oversee their reactions to observe what precedes their resistance or objections to bathing.

 - Maybe they had a bad experience in the past which is influencing their behavior today.

 - They could be afraid of an accident while bathing.